matpalm/diy_twitter_client/README.md

 the system makes a simple decision of how who to collect tweets from.

 firstly reset the follow/crawl queues with
+> $ ./who_to_follow_next.rb reset
 (note: this doesn't clear any cached tweets / user info / training data
-> $ ./who_to_follow_next.rb reset

 add some people to look at the tweets of, make sure you add people you'd like as well as people you wouldn't like
 > $ ./who_to_follow_next.rb add positive hadoop peteskomoroch mrflip
 >
 > $ ./who_to_follow_next.rb add negative PerezHilton britneyspears

-walk the twitter friend graph a bit to decide who else to the crawl tweets of. one step is taking the candidate who has been seen as a friend the most, add them to crawl queue, and add their friends to the list of candidates. stepping once takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl)
+walk the twitter friend graph a bit to decide who else to crawl tweets of. a single step takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl) (needs a better explanation, this makes no sense and i wrote the code about an hour ago... just run it, it's awesome)
 > $ ./who_to_follow_next.rb step 3

 ### part two, crawling some tweets

 the crawling queue should have been set up by the ./who_to_follow_next.rb steps above,

-once your happy with who you will crawl, then do some crawling this step fetches new tweets for everyone in the crawl queue
+once your happy with who you will crawl, then do some crawling! this step fetches new tweets for everyone in the crawl queue
 > $ ./fetch_new_tweets.rb